 - CFD is the acronym for “Contract for Difference” and consists of buying or selling a contract where the profit or loss is given by the difference between the entry price and the closing price of a position.

 - Buying a CFD does not imply owning the underlying asset.

 - A CFD will allow you to create diversified investment portfolios.

 - Her Majesty's Revenue and Customs (HMRC) is the department responsible for the administration and collection of taxes.

 - In the UK a CFD refers to a contract whose purpose is to secure a profit or prevent loss.

 - You only have to pay Capital Gains Tax on your overall gains above your tax-free allowance.
 The Capital Gains tax-free allowance is £12,300.

-We recommend a reputable and reliable investment advisor.
+We recommend using reputable and reliable online brokers and investment advisors.
 If you are just starting out in the investment world, or are already a professional, but don't want to be exposed to high risks, we recommend that you join Capitalist Exploits today for three reasons:

 - Capitalist Exploits provide an incredible amount of information about financial markets that help beginners learn

 - Capitalist Exploits is focused on identifying high-return, low-risk investment opportunities, which is exactly what someone who is just starting on needs

 - The level of asset diversification offered by Capitalist Exploits will allow any investor to achieve a huge and successful portfolio.